dario-coscia/GAROM/README.md

 # GAROM
 GAROM-Generative Adversarial Reduce Order Modelling

-This repository contains the implementation of the GAROM model, as well as the experiments for reproduce the results.
+This repository contains the implementation of the GAROM model presented in [https://arxiv.org/abs/2305.15881](https://arxiv.org/abs/2305.15881), as well as the experiments to reproduce the results.
 A more user-friendly implementation will be released in [**PINA**](https://github.com/mathLab/PINA/tree/master/pina) soon.

 ## Reproduce article results